sspaceshower/anoboard-app/README.md

 # README.MD
-Please read the instruction on this file before working on the project This repository has been created for front-end part of **ANOBOARD** using mainly ReactJS and SCSS
+Please read the instruction on this file before working on the project.<br>
+This repository has been created for front-end part of **ANOBOARD** using mainly ReactJS and SCSS

 quick link: